Zurum2025/genotype-analysis/README.md

 ### 1. Data Loading

-Dataset is loaded using Pandas.
+The dataset is loaded from a CSV file using **pandas**.

 ### 2. Grouping

-Data is grouped by genotype:
+Data is grouped based on genotype:

 * AA
 * AS
 * SS

-### 3. Statistical Analysis
+### 3. Descriptive Statistics

+For each parameter and genotype:

-* Mean and standard deviation computed for each group
+* Mean and standard deviation are computed
+* Results are formatted as: **mean ± standard deviation**

+### 4. One-Way ANOVA

+* Conducted across all available genotype groups
+* Tests the null hypothesis that all group means are equal

+### 5. Pairwise T-Tests

-* One-way ANOVA performed using SciPy
+* Automatically performed for all genotype combinations
+* Uses **independent two-sample t-test (Welch’s correction)**
+* Identifies where specific differences occur between groups

 ---

-## 📈 ANOVA Interpretation
+## 📈 Statistical Interpretation

+### ANOVA

-* **F-value**: Measures variance between groups
+* **F-value**: Measures variance between group means
 * **P-value**:

-  * p < 0.05 → Significant difference
+  * p < 0.05 → Statistically significant difference exists
   * p ≥ 0.05 → No significant difference

+### T-Test

+* **T-value**: Magnitude and direction of difference between two groups
+* **P-value**:

+  * p < 0.05 → Significant difference between the two groups
+  * p ≥ 0.05 → No significant difference

+> ⚠️ Note: Multiple pairwise comparisons may increase Type I error.
+> Consider applying correction methods (e.g., Bonferroni) for rigorous studies.

 ---